mknxdev/jperf/README.md

 jpf.showAnalysis()
 ```

-This method accepts an optional `testName` argument (`string`) which is used to identify the corresponding test (only name first call).
+This method accepts an optional `testName` argument (`string`) which is used to identify the corresponding test.

 It is also possible to use this method multiple times to run multiple tests.